fadumasaidcodes/Full-stack_project-Crud_book/README.md

 to perform CRUD operations on a books table.

 ```
-The application has several routes, including:
+The Bookshop Web Application has several routes, including:

-- GET '/' - displays a list of books
+- GET '/' - displays the homepage, which includes a login form
 - GET '/details/:id' - displays details for a specific book
-- GET '/form' - displays a form to add a new book
+- GET '/form' - displays a form to add a new book (accessible only for logged-in users)
-- POST '/add' - adds a new book to the database
+- POST '/add' - adds a new book to the database (accessible only for logged-in users)
-- GET '/details/:id/update' - displays a form to update a book
+- GET '/details/:id/update' - displays a form to update a book (accessible only for logged-in users)
-- POST '/details/:id/update' - updates a book in the database
+- POST '/details/:id/update' - updates a book in the database (accessible only for logged-in users)
-- GET '/details/:id/delete' - deletes a book from the database
+- GET '/details/:id/delete' - deletes a book from the database (accessible only for logged-in users)
 - GET '/login' - displays a login form
 - POST '/login' - authenticates a user and sets a session
-- GET '/homes' - displays a homes page for a logged-in user
+- GET '/home' - displays a home page for a logged-in user (accessible only for logged-in users)
 - GET '/register' - displays a registration form
 - POST '/register' - registers a new user in the database
-- The application uses bcrypt to hash and compare passwords, and uses the koa-session middleware to manage user sessions.
+- The application uses bcrypt to hash and compare passwords, and it utilizes the koa-session middleware to manage user sessions.
 The crypto module is used to generate a session secret key.

 ## User Stories
 The Bookshop Web Application has the following user stories: